Madisonville in Madison County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in this topic list: War, World II.
 In addition, it is included in the Medal of Honor Recipients series list.

 Location.
 30° 56.894′ N, 95° 54.842′ W. Marker is in Madisonville, Texas, in Madison County.
-Marker is at the intersection of West Trinity Street and South Elm Street, on the right when traveling east on West Trinity Street.
+It is at the intersection of West Trinity Street and South Elm Street, on the right when traveling east on West Trinity Street.
 Marker is located in front of the Truman Kimbro Convention Center, which is located behind the Madison County Courthouse.
 Touch for map.
 Marker is at or near this postal address: 113 West Trinity Street, Madisonville TX 77864, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Baptist Church of Madisonville (within shouting distance of this marker); First United Methodist Church (about 600 feet away, measured in a direct line); Shapira Hotel (approx. 0.2 miles away); Jubal Richard Parten (approx. 0.3 miles away); Madisonville Church of Christ (approx. 0.4 miles away); Wilson Chapel Methodist Church (approx. half a mile away); Marian Anderson High School (approx. 0.6 miles away); Shiloh Missionary Baptist Church (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: First Baptist Church of Madisonville (within shouting distance of this marker); First United Methodist Church (about 600 feet away, measured in a direct line); Shapira Hotel (approx. 0.2 miles away); Jubal Richard Parten (approx. 0.3 miles away); Madisonville Church of Christ (approx. 0.4 miles away); Wilson Chapel Methodist Church (approx. half a mile away); Marian Anderson High School (approx. 0.6 miles away); Shiloh Missionary Baptist Church (approx. 0.6 miles away).
 Touch for a list and map of all markers in Madisonville.